In a NutshellIf you enjoy riding the train, the Amtrak Guest Rewards® World Mastercard® could help you save hundreds of dollars on train tickets.

 Station lounge pass

-Say you take advantage of your one-time station lounge pass while you two are waiting for your L.A. train, taking some time to relax before boarding.
+You can take advantage of your one-time station lounge pass while you wait for your train, taking some time to relax before boarding.

-The complimentary one-time station lounge pass, which lets you bring a guest or a partner and any children under 21, is worth anywhere up to $50 for a day pass, depending on ticketing and the specific lounge and station.
+The complimentary one-time station lounge pass, which lets you bring a guest or a partner and any children under 21, is worth about $35 for a day pass, depending on ticketing and the specific lounge and station.

-Amtrak also allows you to redeem 5,000 points for five station lounge visits.
+Amtrak will allow you to redeem points for station lounge passes as well.

 Comfort is the way to go.
-So you also upgrade your ticket to a more comfortable seat on your way back to New York, redeeming your annual one-class upgrade, which for this trip may be worth around $48.
+You can upgrade your ticket to a more comfortable seat by redeeming your annual one-class upgrade.

-Amtrak also allows you to redeem 10,000 points for four upgrades.
+Amtrak also allows you to redeem points for upgrades.

 So how much is the Amtrak Guest Rewards® World Mastercard® worth?

-In this scenario, you’d save more than $1,000 thanks to perks and rewards the first year of card membership.
+The value of this card will vary depending on how often you’ll be riding trains, but you could save more than $1,000 thanks to perks and rewards in the first year of card membership.

-The trip would not only earn you enough rewards to cover your annual fee, but you’d also get more value out of rewards and perks than what you’re required to spend to earn the sign-up bonus!
+A single cross-country trip could not only earn you enough rewards to cover your annual fee, but you’d also get more value out of rewards and perks than what you’re required to spend to earn the sign-up bonus!
 You can’t say that about too many credit cards.

 These days, we tend to fly or drive when we take a vacation.